The Quiet Heart

 One year later I moved to the gorgeous city of Bristol and set up a practice here which is now thriving.
 In my private practice, I work from home and have a beautiful treatment room.
 Think lots of lovely light, white walls and plants.
 I have a special interest in fertility, both pre and post-conception and have much success working with mental/emotional conditions.
 I also work in schools, create events and give talks to help encourage a state of wellbeing from living more harmoniously with the seasons.

-First class degree in Chinese Medicine (BSc)
+First class degree in Chinese Medicine (BSC Lincoln University)

 Member of the Bristol Acupuncture in Conception and Childbirth Team and British Acupuncture Council